edwinfmn/backend-interview-project-app-template/INSTRUCTIONS.md

     &nbsp;&nbsp;Backup: $9
     &nbsp;&nbsp;Screen Share: $4
 - Implement a rudimentary cache for the calculation per device.
-Note that the cache must be re-evaluated any time a service is added to a Device.
+Note that the cache must be re-evaluated any time a serv is added to a Device.

 ## Instructions

-Using the provided [Project Template](https://github.com/NinjaRMM/backend-interview-project-app-template) or from scratch, implement the service as described in *Feature
+Using the provided [Project Template](https://github.com/NinjaRMM/backend-interview-project-app-template) or from scratch, implement the serv as described in *Feature
 Requirements*

 ## Project Template